 Mike Stanley played for three different teams over the course of his career.
 He spent most of that time with the Rangers but only appeared in the postseason with the Yankees and Red Sox.

 Early in his career, Stanley was used more as a platoon player than every day.
+In today’s MLB, he would fit right in.
 By the end of his 16-year career, he had 187 home runs and 702 runs batted in.

 Even if you don’t know the name Bill Freehan, you’e probably seen his picture.
 He caught the final out of the 1968 World Series, and the image snapped has become one of the most iconic baseball images of all-time.